Cycling and the economy

 - If cycle use increases from less than 2% of all journeys (current levels) to 10% by 2025 and 25% by 2050, the cumulative benefits would be worth £248bn between 2015 and 2050 for England - yielding annual benefits in 2050 worth £42bn in today’s money.

-- Obesity is a risk factor associated with cardiovascular disease (CVD).
-In 2014, CVD alone cost the UK over £15bn - 1.4% of the country’s GDP.
-By 2020, the cost is expected to rise to £18.5 billion.
-In 2009, production losses due to mortality and morbidity associated with CVD cost the UK over £6bn, with around 21% of this due to death and 13% due to illness in those of working age.
+- In 2009, production losses due to mortality and morbidity associated with CVD (cardio vascular disease) cost the UK over £6bn, with around 21% of this due to death and 13% due to illness in those of working age.
+Physical activities, like cycling, help combat CVD.

 - Occasional, regular and frequent cyclists contributed a ‘gross cycling product’ of c£3bn to the British economy in 2010.
 Around 3.6 million cycles (‘units’) are sold in GB each year.